chetnashah/webconcepts/TypeScript.md

 // pattern matching is also a neat trick with discriminated unions
 // where each one has a tag/discriminant, we can switch case by tag
-// kind is the discriminant, shape is the union type shape =
+// kind is the discriminant(has to beliteral), shape is the union type shape =
     // kind is a literal type that is used as discriminating tag
     | { kind: "Triangle", b: number, h: number }